 Why We Procrastinate More Than We Think

 We’ve all told ourselves we’ll start after one more cup of coffee or once the inbox is empty.
-That familiar loop isn’t just laziness; it’s a human coping strategy.
+That loop isn’t just laziness, it’s a coping strategy.
 Tasks that trigger anxiety, boredom, overwhelm, or insecurity push our brain to seek immediate relief by avoiding the task.

-When you shift your focus from what you’re avoiding to why you’re avoiding it, you can stop relying on willpower alone and start building systems that reduce friction and protect your energy.
+When you shift attention from what you’re avoiding to why you’re avoiding it, you stop relying on willpower alone and begin building systems that reduce friction and protect energy.

 The True Scale of Procrastination

 Procrastination is widespread.
-Around 20% of adults report chronic procrastination1, and many studies find very high rates among students and workers as well2.
-In the workplace, a large share of employees admit to wasting work time daily, which creates a measurable productivity loss across organizations3.
+Around 20% of adults report chronic procrastination1, and many studies find high rates among students and workers as well2.
+In the workplace, a large share of employees admit to wasting work time daily, creating measurable productivity loss across organizations3.
+Aggregated estimates show substantial economic losses from delayed work4.

 Moving Beyond the Guilt Cycle